Breizh

 Top 10 Breton specialities

-Would you like to immerse yourself in the Finistère region before you arrive at your campsite in North Finistère?
+Would you like to immerse yourself in the Finistère region before arriving at the Slow Village Breizh Légendes in North Finistère?

-Discover our selection of Breton specialities to prepare and enjoy at home:
+Discover our selection of Breton specialties to prepare and enjoy at home:

 • Crêpes and galettes: Sweet or savoury, this essential dish from Brittany is known throughout France and the world.
 So much so, in fact, that it has its own festival (Chandeleur) and places to enjoy it, the traditional crêperies.
 A distinction is made between wheat crepes (cream-colored, generally sweet) and buckwheat crepes (darker, larger, generally salty).
 Sugar, jam, butter, spread, banana, strawberries and chocolate are the most common fillings on wheat pancakes.
 Buckwheat pancakes or galettes bretonnes can contain a multitude of ingredients: cheese, eggs, vegetables, meat, spices...